Estimated reading time: 6 minutes

-What does Cheque Dishonoured Journal entry mean?
+What does a Cheque Dishonoured Journal entry mean?

-That means reversal of the following:
+That means a reversal of the following:

 - Recorded receipt (Cheque receipt) or